Blog · Analysis · Last reviewed June 23, 2026

 The customer-facing story is convenience.
 The retailer-facing story is richer: throughput, fewer checkout lines, labor optimization, inventory knowledge, shrink reduction, offers, loyalty, and store-flow data.

 Those are not side effects.
 They are part of the product.
-Caper explicitly markets smart carts as tools for revenue, lower wait times, custom offers, list syncing, and related Instacart platform products.
+Caper markets smart carts as a way to create retail media revenue, trigger real-time location-aware ads, connect in-store behavior to loyalty, and generate basket and shelf intelligence.
 AWS says Just Walk Out can use AI-powered technology to track inventory and reduce shrink, and presents checkout-free systems for small-format retail, foodservice, and merchandise stores.

 The result is a new bargain at the grocery entrance.
-The shopper gets speed and maybe budget visibility.
-The retailer gets a denser model of in-store behavior: what entered the cart, what left it, what was returned to the shelf, what route was taken, which offer appeared, and which friction disappeared.
+The shopper gets speed, budget visibility, and fewer checkout steps.
+The retailer gets a denser model of in-store behavior: what entered the cart, what left it, what was returned to the shelf, what route was taken, which offer appeared, which payment method worked, which loyalty identifier attached, and which friction disappeared.

 When the Witness Is Wrong